Go Ahead, Write on the Walls! -- In Classrooms Without Boundaries

 The campus not only offers highly advanced classrooms to students, but also gives visitors innovative experiences that showcase what the University is all about.
 From the lobby, through hallways to a large briefing/media room, the first floor of this ten-story building, (through a mixed use of technology, graphics and artistic design) actually tells the story of the University through “experiences” such as touch and learn panels, life-size progressive videos, and interactive maps.
 “These experiences were designed to offer fun, yet informative narratives of the University telling who we are, who we serve, how we do it, where we are going and what it means to potential students,” said Fitzgerald.

 The John Sperling Center for Educational Innovation now serves as the main campus for the Phoenix-metro area with numerous other campus locations throughout the Valley.
 The campus also houses traditional classrooms, a state-of-the-art nursing lab, a counseling center that lets students serve real families and individuals, a student advisement center, The Rev Café, a student resource center with computer workstations and group study rooms, video booth labs that let students work on and improve presentations and the usability lab where University staff facilitate end-user observations and real-time product design.

-The Apollo Group Real Estate and Facilities team enlisted architecture and construction firms for this project.
+The Apollo Education Group Real Estate and Facilities team enlisted architecture and construction firms for this project.
 DAVIS in Tempe, Arizona, was the architect of record, and recently won a prestigious AZRE RED Award for “Best Office Building” for this Phoenix campus.
 Construction was a joint effort between SUNDT Construction in Phoenix (shell and tenant improvement) and Southwest Architectural Builders in Phoenix (experiences and classrooms without boundaries).
 Furthermore, this project was recognized as the

 “LEED–Certified Project of the Year,” Best of NAIOP, Arizona 2012.